For more information about

 pregnant unwed girl, for "its decisive but unsensational focus on the

 experience of women."
-The others are Mr. Paul (1921) and This
+The others are Mr. Paul (1921)

-Old Man (1925).
-Provincial Tales
+and This Old Man (1925).
+Provincial Tales (1904) is a story

-children.
-The Cope (1930) seems to
+Children (1907), which is also fiction, perhaps for children.
+The Cope (1930) seems to be a short

-be a short religious story published in book form, while Came to Oxford (1953) appears to be a memoir.
+religious story published in book form, while Came to Oxford (1953) appears to be a memoir.

 |

-BONETT, EMERY (2 Dec 1906 – 7 Nov 1995)
+EMERY (2 Dec 1906 – 7 Nov 1995)

-(pseudonym of Felicity Winifred Carter, married name
+Felicity Winifred Carter, married name Coulson)

 1930s – 1960s

 Daughter of novelist Winifred CARTER.
-Screenwriter,
+Screenwriter, novelist, and mystery

-her husband John Coulson, who wrote under the name John Bonett.
+Coulson, who wrote under the name John Bonett.
 Her debut, A Girl Must Live (1936), was about a

 chorus girl seeking a wealthy husband, and was made into a film starring

 Margaret Lockwood in 1939.
-Three more solo novels—Never Go Dark (1940), Make
+I reviewed it here.
+Three more

-eight mysteries.
-Dead Lion (1949)
+mysteries.
+Dead Lion (1949) deals

-English village, and No Grave for a
+No Grave for a Lady (1962), set in

-Lady (1962), set in Lyonesse, is about a novelist looking into the death
+Lyonesse, is about a novelist looking into the death of a silent film

-of a silent film actress.
-The other titles are Better Dead (1964, aka Better
+actress.
+The other titles are Better

-The Sound of Murder (1970), and No Time to Kill (1972).
+The Private Face of Murder (1966), This Side Murder?
+(1967, aka Murder on the Costa Brava), The Sound of Murder (1970), and No Time to Kill (1972).
 Her uncle John

 L. Carter was also a novelist, and her aunt Edith Carter was a playwright.